-On December 15, 2014, we announced the dosing of the first subject in a randomized, placebo-controlled Phase 1 clinical trial to evaluate i.m. administration of BCX4430 in healthy volunteers.
+In December 2014, we began dosing subjects in a randomized, placebo-controlled Phase 1 clinical trial to evaluate i.m. administration of BCX4430 in healthy volunteers.
 The main goals of this first-in-human study are to evaluate the safety, tolerability and pharmacokinetics of escalating doses of BCX4430 administered via i.m. injection in healthy subjects.
-This Phase 1 study is expected to continue in 2016.
+In May 2016, we completed the Phase I trial.
+Single doses of BCX4430 ranging from 0.3 to 10 mg/kg were administered, and daily doses of 2.5 mg/kg to 10 mg/kg were administered for 7 days.
+Exposure to BCX4430 was dose-proportional.
+BCX4430 dosing was generally safe and well-tolerated, and there were no grade 3 or 4 adverse events.